 - Utilize TeamSTEPPS tools and build competencies in the use of these tools

-- Build the CMS characteristics of a transformed health system by getting graduate health professions students involved in integrating delivery models, coordinating care, engaging patients, using health IT to improve quality, providing opportunities for health care providers to fully participate at the top of their license and board certification in care decisions and using data to drive processes and decisions
+- Build the CMS characteristics of a transformed health system by involving graduate health professions students in integrating delivery models, coordinating care, engaging patients, using health IT to improve quality, providing opportunities for health care providers to fully participate at the top of their license

 - Build the Institute of Medicine’s core competencies for health care professionals of providing patient-centered care, working in interdisciplinary teams, employing evidence-based practice, applying quality improvement and utilizing informatics